What Is The Draw On Golf Cart Motor: Power Consumption Guide

 • Battery Degradation: Batteries showing premature failure or inability to hold charge

-According to the Golf Cart Association of America, addressing abnormal amperage draw promptly can prevent up to 80% of major motor failures and electrical system damage.
+Addressing abnormal amperage draw promptly can prevent most major motor failures and electrical system damage.

 Impact of High Amperage Draw on Golf Cart Batteries